Born: 1892, Ipswich.

 Rank: Private; Service Number: 3/997.

-Regiment: Essex Regiment, 1st Battalion.
+Regiment: Essex Regiment, 3rd Battalion – attached to the 1st Battalion.

 Medals Awarded: Victory, British War & 1915 Star.

-Funeral service officiated by Chaplain G.A.
+The funeral service was officiated by Chaplain G.A.
 Smith.

 1901 34, White Elm Street, Ipswich.